-Skiing at Tremblant (c) Andy Mossack the city really tick, and an absolute must first stop is the museum complex at Pointe -a -Calliere, an historic building right on the spot where the city was born.
+To discover Montreal’s past is to understand what makes the city really tick, and an absolute must first stop is the museum complex at Pointe -a -Calliere, a historic building right on the spot where the city was born.
 It’s amongst the cobblestones and carriages of Old Montreal and the museum portrays the city’s six centuries of history through a combination of stunning multimedia technology projected amongst the archaeological remains, with easy to understand models, maps and displays.
-Just around the corner the Centre d’histoire de Montréal is also well worth a visit.
-Many of the charming 18th and 19th century buildings all around the old town have become fashionable art galleries and designer boutiques, blending in perfectly without losing the sense of romance from a time gone by.
+Just around the corner, the Centre d’histoire de Montréal is also well worth a visit.
+Many of the charming 18th and 19th-century buildings all around the old town have become fashionable art galleries and designer boutiques, blending in perfectly without losing the sense of romance from a time gone by.
 The centrepiece is the Place Jacques-Cartier with its cafes, terraces and street performers, and the nearby extraordinary Notre Dame Basilica, whose facade belies the sheer majesty of its interior.

-It’s a city you can walk freely around, each neighbourhood is represented by a different set of lampposts; (count them, there are over forty two different ones!) or if you’re felling lazy, take the Metro.
+It’s a city you can walk freely around, each neighbourhood is represented by a different set of lampposts; (count them, there are over forty-two different ones!) or if you’re feeling lazy, take the Metro.
 It’s a comprehensive network that’ll get you to where you want to be in a matter of minutes, many of the stops taking you directly up into hotels and shops as part of the Underground City (see further below).

 Montreal is an island.
 It really is!
 And it has a couple of nosy neighbours too; Ile Sainte-Helene, a lovely park area with lots of outdoor activities and home to La Ronde a Six Flags roller coaster park, and the smaller Ile Notre-Dame, which is mostly taken up with the F1 grand prix circuit, which amazingly is left open all year, but there’s a beach here and some excellent nature trails.